IEntin/ClientServer/docs/README.md

 This parameter controls the task size(the number of requests in the batch) and\
 memory footprint of the server and client.
 This is important for embedded systems.

-"NumberTaskThreads" is the number of work threads.
+"NumberTaskThreads" is the number of worker threads.
 The default\
 value 0 means that the number of threads is std::hardware_concurrency

 Client can request diagnostics for a specific task to show details of all stages of business calculations.\